dayer4b/anselmh.github.com/_posts/2014-06-26-dynamically-colorize-videos-with-css.md

 ## Final words and other experiments

 There’s not much to add to it.
 Except, I played around a bit more and here is another demo I want to show you.
+Currently does only work in Chrome.

 <p data-height="480" data-theme-id="0" data-slug-hash="BLcHC" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/anselmh/pen/BLcHC/'>Fullscreen Video Hue</a> by Anselm Hannemann (<a href='http://codepen.io/anselmh'>@anselmh</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//codepen.io/assets/embed/ei.js"></script>